|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 While you can enjoy stuffing—even gluten-free versions—from a box, nothing beats the taste of homemade and it doesn't require much more prep time.
 Store-bought chicken broth works fine, but a from-scratch version will add even more richness.
-Additionally, you can air dry the gluten-free overnight or in the oven for about 20 minutes.
+Additionally, you can air-dry the gluten-free bread overnight or in the oven for about 20 minutes.

 16-ounce loaf gluten-free bread, cut into small cubes (about 12 cups)

 1/3 cup unsalted butter, divided